alexchunet/sanitation_analysis/README.md

-# sanitation_analysis
-Analysis of access to safely managed sanitation services using WDI data
+# Analysis of access to safely managed sanitation services using WDI data